JohanYe/CycleGAN-Pokemon/README.md

 <b> Observations During Training </b>
-* Sometimes identical mapping will be learning after a lot of training
+* Sometimes identical mapping will be learned after a lot of training
 * Some colors are mapped indescriminantly (often blue and red in between fire and water)
 * Change in learning rate can cause large changes at times